-The paper has convincingly shown that momentum has worked for a long time, across different markets and asset classes which mean it is a worthwhile factor to use in your investment strategy.
+The paper has convincingly shown that momentum has worked for a long time, across different markets and asset classes which mean it is a great factor to use in your investment strategy.

-Even though I was a classic value investor (a stock price could not fall enough) after spending months doing research for the paper Quantitative Value Investing in Europe: What Works for Achieving Alpha I have become convinced about the value of adding momentum to your investment strategy.
+Even though I was a classic value investor (a stock price could not fall enough) after spending months doing research for the paper Quantitative Value Investing in Europe: What Works for Achieving Alpha I became convinced about the value of adding momentum to your investment strategy.

 Best investment strategies

 You can find information on the best strategies we have tested and all of them use momentum here: Quant Investing best strategies we have tested